analyticsgym/ai_journal/notes.md

-### 1. Learning tools change and improve over time, the learning process persists
+### 1. Learning tools change and improve over time; the learning process persists
 - AI tools can create an illusion of "learning"
 - using AI tools to skip a mental learning workout = using AI to bench press for you vs using it like a personal trainer
 - learning science suggests new neural pathways form through struggle, feedback, and synthesis